esummers1/eddie-summers-com/README.md

 ## :pray: Deploy

-Deploy `public/` to your remote root.
+Deployment will occur on each push to master, but if you wish to deploy manually, push the contents of `public/` to the remote root.